ciarafennessy/AMS-exercises/README.md

 # docker
-My attempts, fails and successes with Docker
+My attempts, fails and successes with Docker, Jenkins and Ansible